Root Canal Therapy:

 The Treatment Experience

 During a root canal, Dr. Brown will carefully numb the tooth and the area around it.
 Next, he will remove any damaged tooth structure, along with the diseased nerve inside of the inner tooth chamber.
 Finally, the inside of the chamber will be cleaned, medicated, and sealed off.
+It is the job of dentists, like those at the Thomas E. Cooke dentistry, to ease your mind before your root canal to make the whole experience as comfortable as possible for the patient.

 Do Root Canals Hurt?